 Interest sensitive assets and liabilities cannot normally be perfectly matched by amount and term to maturity.
-The Credit Union's risk due to changes in interest rates determined that an increase in interest rates of 0.5% could result in a increase to net income of \$176,000 while a decrease in interest rate of 0.5% could result in a decrease to net income of \$30,000.
+The Credit Union's risk due to changes in interest rates determined that an increase in interest rates of 0.5% could result in a increase to net income of \$81,000 while a decrease in interest rate of 0.5% could result in an increase to net income of \$55,000.